Making sensible retailer choices to help you to sell books online.

 Apple iBooks only sells ebooks, but as it is second to Amazon in market share, it is a very good online retailer to use.

-With more and more people reading on iPhones and iPads, having your ebooks available for sale on Apple is a sensible option.
+With more and more people reading on iPhones and iPads, having your ebooks available for sale on Apple is a good option.

 It is possible to publish directly with Apple, but it is much easier to use an aggregator that will do this for you.
 You can read about aggregators later in this article.